TUDelft-books/CSBB-textbook/book/Quarter2/Week2_8.md

 well to the situation to get your key message across to various audiences.
 For your talk, it is time to show that you can do this!

-## Key concepts
+### Key Concepts

-Creating a compelling narrative\
+-    Creating a compelling narrative
-Designing effective visuals\
+-    Designing effective visuals
-Engaging delivery skills\
+-    Engaging delivery skills
-Handling questions effectively\
+-    Handling questions effectively
-Adapting the talk to various audiences\
+-    Adapting the talk to various audiences

-\
-Relevant Learning Goals
+### Relevant Learning Goals

 At the end of this session, students are able to: